 The paper-based stationery segment of the Group is operated by Quantum Rhythm Sdn.
 Bhd. ("Quantum").
-Quantum generated its revenue from sales of manufacturing products which consist of office products and stationery paper products as well as sales of trading items, with the revenue contributions of approximately 10%, 74% and 16% respectively to the total revenue of Quantum in 2021.
+Quantum generated its revenue from the sales of manufacturing products which consist of office products and stationery paper products, as well as the sales of trading items, with revenue contributions of approximately 6%, 83% and 11% respectively to the total revenue of Quantum in 2022.

-The revenue generated by Quantum recorded growth from 2017 to 2018, and subsequently demonstrated a decrease in revenue generated from 2019 to 2021.
-The revenue was decreased by approximately 25% from RM 20.640 million in 2020 to RM 15.448 million in 2021, mainly due to the decrease in overall sales volume by approximately 35% from 2020 to 2021, particularly the sales of stationery paper products for schools' usage and sales of trading items to printers operating companies.
-The sales of stationery paper products and trading items were affected badly as schools and printers operating companies were required to be closed due to the lockdowns implemented by the Malaysian government as well as the various lockdown measures imposed by Malaysia government and many other countries that resulted in such demand shrinkage.
-Consequent to the decrease in revenue generated by Quantum during the year, the costs of goods sold incurred by Quantum decreased too by approximately 23% from RM 20.809 million in 2020 to RM 16.116 million in 2021.
+The revenue generated by Quantum recorded a constant decrease from 2018 to 2021, except for 2022.
+The revenue increased by approximately 31% from RM 15.448 million in 2021 to RM 20.166 million in 2022, mainly due to the increase in overall sales volume by approximately 38% from 2021 to 2022, particularly the sales of stationery paper products for schools' usage.
+Besides, the increase in average selling price offered to customers as a result of the continuous cost pass-through exercises by the Sales and Marketing Department to mitigate the impact of the higher cost of raw materials had also contributed to the increase in revenue generated by Quantum in 2022.
+Consequent to the increase in revenue generated by Quantum during the year, the costs of goods sold incurred by Quantum increased too by approximately 23% from RM 16.116 million in 2021 to RM 19.856 million in 2022.

-On the other hand, other expenses recorded an increment from RM 1.205 million in 2020 to RM 2.014 million in 2021, by approximately RM 0.809 million or 67%, mainly due to the higher impairment losses on plant and equipment as well as right-of-use assets during the year.
+On the other hand, other expenses recorded a decrease from RM 2.014 million in 2021 to RM 0.640 million in 2022, by approximately RM 1.374 million or 68%, mainly due to the lower impairment losses on plant and equipment during the year.